erimkorkmaz/Moviegram/README.md

 ### - What would you change if you had more time?

+If I had more time to research and implement, I would like to add some libraries to my project such as
-Dagger2
+- Dagger2
-RxJava
+- RxJava
-Korotine
+- Korotine
-Data Binding
+- Data Binding
-Paging Library
+- Paging Library

 ### - What to do to make app production ready?